mark-eskander/HR-Dashboard/README.md

 # HR-Dashboard
-HR Data analysis Dashboard
 This Power BI project focuses on analyzing key HR metrics to provide actionable insights.
-The dashboard visualizes employee demographics, performance metrics, retention trends, and workforce distribution.
+The dashboard visualizes:

+Employee demographics
+Performance metrics
+Retention trends
+Workforce distribution
 It is designed to help HR teams make data-driven decisions to optimize talent management and improve organizational efficiency.

-The project provides a comprehensive HR analysis, featuring:
+Features
+This project includes:

-Attrition Rate Over Time: Tracking employee attrition trends.
+Attrition Rate Over Time: Tracking employee attrition trends to identify patterns.
-Salaries Spent: Analyzing total compensation over time.
+Salaries Spent: Analyzing total compensation trends over time.
-Workforce Growth: Visualizing the number of employees per year.
+Workforce Growth: Visualizing the number of employees per year to monitor growth or decline.
-Top 10 Employee Insights: Identifying employees with the highest distance metrics.
+Top 10 Employee Insights: Highlighting employees with the highest distance metrics.
+Data Preparation
+The project involves:

-Additionally, the project involves thorough data cleaning and building an efficient data model to ensure accurate and insightful reporting.
+Comprehensive data cleaning to handle inconsistencies and missing values.
+Building a robust data model to ensure accuracy and scalability of the analysis.
-This dashboard is a powerful tool for HR teams seeking to make informed decisions and optimize workforce management.
+Objectives
+The goal of this project is to empower HR departments with actionable insights by delivering a clear and interactive dashboard, enabling better decision-making and workforce optimization.